-- (a) Where Section 23.2(a)(i) or 23.2(c)(i) applies in relation to an alleged breach of Section 10.1, the AFL or Controlling Body (as applicable) must as soon as practicable: - (i) inform the person alleged to have breached Section 10.1 (Contravening Person) of the alleged breach and provide that person with an opportunity to respond to the complaint; - (ii) use reasonable measures to establish the facts of the alleged Policy Breach. - (b) If, following completion of the steps in Section 10.3(a), the AFL or Controlling Body (as applicable) is reasonably satisfied that a breach of Section 10.1 may have occurred, it will arrange for the complaint to be conciliated and take all steps necessary for the complaint to be conciliated. - (c) The AFL or Controlling Body will determine the arrangements for the conciliation, including appointment of a conciliator and the date, time and place/forum (e.g. in person or virtually). - (d) Where a Controlling Body (other than the AFL) arranges to hold a conciliation, it must inform the AFL prior to the conciliation and, in consultation with the AFL, appoint a conciliator.
-The relevant Controlling Body may, by written notice, request the assistance of an AFL Vilification and Discrimination Panel member to conduct the conciliation and the AFL may, subject to the availability of the AFL Vilification and Discrimination Panel, arrange for that requested assistance. - (e) Persons entitled to attend a conciliation are as follows: - (i) person(s) vilified; - (ii) the Contravening Person; - (iii) other person(s) directly involved in the complaint whom in the reasonable opinion of the AFL or Controlling Body ought to attend the conciliation; - (iv) where the alleged breach of Section 10.1 was not about or did not directly impact a specific person or persons (e.g. the prohibited conduct vilified a group of persons generally without specifying any individual), a representative of that group may attend the conciliation at the invitation of the AFL or Controlling Body for the purpose of providing a victim impact statement and more generally to provide the perspectives of that group of vilified persons in the conduct of the conciliation;
+- (a) Where Section 23.2(a)(i) or 23.2(c)(i) applies in relation to an alleged breach of Section 10.1, the AFL or Controlling Body (as applicable) must as soon as practicable: - (i) inform the person alleged to have breached Section 10.1 (Contravening Person) of the alleged breach and provide that person with an opportunity to respond to the complaint; - (ii) use reasonable measures to establish the facts of the alleged Policy Breach.

+[Guidance note: Sections 23.2(h) (Cooperation with an investigation) and 23.2(i) (Investigations involving minors) apply to any investigation undertaken by the AFL or Controlling Body in establishing the facts of the alleged Policy Breach.]

+- (b) If, following completion of the steps in Section 10.3(a), the AFL or Controlling Body (as applicable) is reasonably satisfied that a breach of Section 10.1 may have occurred, it will arrange for the complaint to be conciliated and take all steps necessary for the complaint to be conciliated. - (c) The AFL or Controlling Body will determine the arrangements for the conciliation, including appointment of a conciliator and the date, time and place/forum (e.g. in person or virtually). - (d) Where a Controlling Body (other than the AFL) arranges to hold a conciliation, it must inform the AFL prior to the conciliation and, in consultation with the AFL, appoint a conciliator.
+The relevant Controlling Body may, by written notice, request the assistance of an AFL Vilification and Discrimination Panel member to conduct the conciliation and the AFL may, subject to the availability of the AFL Vilification and Discrimination Panel, arrange for that requested assistance.

-- (v) conciliator; and - (vi) where a Person involved in a conciliation is under the age of eighteen (18) years: - (A) the Person must always be represented by a Club Officer (and such representative must not be a parent or guardian of the Person); and - (B) a parent or guardian of the Person may attend a conciliation in place or in support of the Person. - (f) All conciliation participants are permitted and encouraged to have a support person present at the conciliation.
+- (e) Persons entitled to attend a conciliation are as follows: - (i) person(s) vilified; - (ii) the Contravening Person; - (iii) other person(s) directly involved in the complaint whom in the reasonable opinion of the AFL or Controlling Body ought to attend the conciliation; - (iv) where the alleged breach of Section 10.1 was not about or did not directly impact a specific person or persons (e.g. the prohibited conduct vilified a group of persons generally without specifying any individual), a representative of that group may attend the conciliation at the invitation of the AFL or Controlling Body for the purpose of providing a victim impact statement and more generally to provide the perspectives of that group of vilified persons in the conduct of the conciliation; - (v) an employee of the AFL and/or the Controlling Body directly involved in the conduct of the conciliation; - (vi) conciliator; and - (vii) where a Person involved in a conciliation is under the age of eighteen (18) years: - (A) a Club Officer (who must not be a parent or guardian of the Person) must attend to assist and support the Person; and - (B) a parent or guardian of the Person may attend a conciliation in support of the Person. - (f) All conciliation participants are permitted and encouraged to have a support person present at the conciliation.
 Support persons will not be advocates or actively participate in the conciliation. - (g) All conciliation participants are discouraged from having a legal practitioner as their support person or in any other capacity in conciliation.